aspose-cad/Aspose.CAD-Reference-Tutorials/cad/english/java/additional-features/_index.md

 ## Quick Answers
 - **What is the primary purpose of Aspose.CAD for Java?**  To programmatically read, modify, and convert CAD files without needing a native CAD application.
-- **Can I export DXF to PDF in a single line of code?**  Yes – a few API calls are enough to render a DXF drawing as a PDF.
+- **Can I export DXF to PDF in a single line of code?**  Yes – a couple of API calls are enough to render a DXF drawing as a PDF.
 - **Do I need a license for production use?**  A commercial license is required for non‑evaluation deployments.
 - **Which Java versions are supported?**  Java 8 and newer are fully supported.
 - **Is there built‑in support for tracking changes in DWG files?**  Absolutely – Aspose.CAD lets you enable tracking to collaborate on drawings.

 ## How to Convert DXF to PDF?

-Exporting a DXF file means converting the drawing data into another format (such as PDF, WMF, or an image) while preserving layers, line weights, and other CAD attributes.
-Aspose.CAD’s API abstracts the complexity of the DXF specification, allowing you to focus on business logic rather than file‑format quirks.
+CadImage is the Aspose.CAD class that loads CAD files such as DXF for manipulation and export.
+SaveFormat.Pdf specifies the PDF output format for the save operation.

+Load the source DXF with `new CadImage("input.dxf")` and call `image.save("output.pdf", SaveFormat.Pdf)` – that’s the complete conversion in two lines.
+Aspose.CAD for Java automatically preserves layers, line weights, and text fonts, delivering a vector‑quality PDF ready for distribution.
+For batch scenarios, simply loop over a folder of DXF files and invoke the same two‑step pattern.

 ## What is “how to export dxf”?